JasperFx/oakton/README.md

 # Oakton has been folded into the larger [JasperFx](https://github.com/jasperfx/jasperfx) project and is now part of the `JasperFx` Nuget package.
+For consumers of Marten/Wolverine, please update to the latest respective releases for .NET 10+ support and remove any Oakton packages.

 # Oakton